themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 </blockquote>

-**Other factors contributing to the delay include symptom suppression through hormone use and nondiscriminatory investigation methods**.
-While the use of hormonal suppression can provide symptom relief, the disease will continue to progress and require additional treatments. <a href="https://endometriosis.org/news/research/why-the-diagnostic-delay/" target="_blank" rel="noopener noreferrer">Inadequate diagnostic methods</a> that can not properly identify endometriosis are indiscriminately used.
+Additional factors that contribute to the delay include symptom suppression through hormones and nondiscriminatory investigation methods.
+While the use of hormonal suppression can provide symptom relief, the **disease will continue to progress** and require additional treatments, especially once suppression has been stopped. <a href="https://endometriosis.org/news/research/why-the-diagnostic-delay/" target="_blank" rel="noopener noreferrer">Inadequate diagnostic methods</a> that can not properly identify endometriosis are indiscriminately used.
 In turn, patients are given inaccurate results, are further dismissed by their doctors, and remain medically neglected.

 <h3>Importance of Diagnosis</h3>